hyguozz/Web-scraper/README.md

 ### The web scraper can pull data from a list of websites.
 The following data can be collected from each website and saved in CSV format:

-Name
-Primary Location
-Contact Email
-Contact Telephone Number
-Social Media Links (Twitter, Instagram, etc.)
+Name, Primary Location, Contact Email, Contact Telephone Number, Social Media Links (Twitter, Instagram, etc.)